SwissDataScienceCenter/renku/docs/admin/homepage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 ``ui.homepage.tutorialLink`` contains the URL that is used when a user navigates to the tutorial.
-The default is to take the user to the tutorial in the documentaion: https://renku.readthedocs.io/en/latest/tutorials/01_firststeps.html.
+The default is to take the user to the tutorial in the documentation: https://renku.readthedocs.io/en/latest/tutorials/01_firststeps.html.
 If your deployment has a custom tutorial, for example, one hosted on the deployment itself, you can replace the link to the tutorial.